efrecon/primer/README.md

 # Primer

-Primer is a flexible POSIX shell OS initialisation automator.
+Primer is a flexible OS initialisation automator in pure POSIX shell.
 The main goal is to bring up barebone minimum OS installations to a minimal set of features for running containerised applications.
 Primer automates a number of installation steps, each of which aiming at the installation of an OS level feature with minimum dependencies.
 New steps can easily be written if necessary, as they interact with primer using a well-defined interface.
 As such, primer can also be used in other domains than cloud first applications.
 Being written in POSIX compatible shell makes it suitable within the embedded space, for example.

 The main target OSes of primer are minimal linux OSes such as [Alpine] Linux, Ubuntu [cloud] or [server] images or [Clear] Linux*.
 Primer is probably best